jere1882/dl-blog/content/blog/LLM-map-of-metrics.md

 Model A cross entropy: 0.916 nats
 Model B cross entropy: 1.609 nats

 😕 Who cares?
-What’s a "nat" anyway?
+What's a "nat" anyway?

 Model A perplexity => 2.5
 Model B perplexity => 5.0

- "**Model A behaves as if it’s picking between 2.5 words on average — Model B behaves as if it’s choosing from 5 words.**"
+ "**Model A behaves as if it's picking between 2.5 words on average — Model B behaves as if it's choosing from 5 words.**"
 You now have a measure of the **effective 'uncertainty' or 'confusion'** of the model.

 In other words, it's a way to report the "branching factor" which is relevant in text generation, but not that relevant in e.g. cat/dog classification.

 * Cross entropy is used as a loss but it's hard to interpret as a metric
 * perplexity: Clear, interpretable: "How many real options the model behaves like it sees?"
-**Perplexity isn’t measuring what the model outputs — it’s measuring how confidently it _thinks_**.
+**Perplexity isn't measuring what the model outputs — it's measuring how confidently it _thinks_**.

 Beware though - A model with **ultra-low perplexity** may always predict the _most likely_, common, boring word.
 Minimizing perplexity blindly may make the model too safe.
 Human-like text has natural entropy and uncertainty.

-You don’t just want "min perplexity" — you want **controlled entrop**
+You don't just want "min perplexity" — you want **controlled entrop**

 ## Definition: n-gram
 An **n-gram** is simply a **sequence of 'n' consecutive words** (or tokens) from a text.